Vivendi raises profit goal on games strength

 Vivendi did not provide any fresh details about its ongoing strategy review in which it is considering selling assets to reduce debt and reverse a slump in its shares.

-It is seeking bidders for its Brazilian telecom unit GVT and Maroc Telecom, and earlier shopped around video game maker Activision Blizzard but found no takers at the price it wanted.
+It is seeking bidders for its Brazilian telecom unit GVT and Maroc Telecom (IAM.CS), and earlier shopped around video game maker Activision Blizzard (ATVI.O) but found no takers at the price it wanted.

 Capron declined to comment on specific asset sales.